NoahFreelove/CSC207Project/README.md

 ### Installation
 To get started with Froggy's Adventure, follow these simple steps:

-1. Download the Code
+1. **Ensure Java 11 is Installed**
+Froggy's Adventure requires Java 11 to run.
+If you don’t have Java 11 installed, you can download it from the Official Java Website.
+To verify your Java version, open a terminal or command prompt and type: java -version
+If Java 11 is installed, you should see a version starting with 11.

+2. **Download and Extract the Code**
-Clone or download the source code from our GitHub repository (replace # with the repository link if applicable).
+Clone the repository or download the ZIP file from our GitHub page.
-Alternatively, you can download the ZIP file directly and extract it to your desired location.
+Once downloaded, extract the ZIP to your desired location.

-2. Locate the Main Game File
+3. **Locate the Game File and run the Game**
-Navigate to the following directory in the downloaded source code: src/main/java/com/project/app/
+Navigate to the following path in the extracted folder -> out/artifacts/CSC207Project_jar Double-click the .jar file to launch it.

-3. Run the Game
-Open the GameMain.java file in your favorite Java IDE (e.g., IntelliJ IDEA, Eclipse, or VS Code).
-Run the GameMain class to start playing Froggy's Adventure.

 Enjoy the game! 😊